Fatal1ty/mashumaro/README.md

 #### `orjson_options` config option

-This option sets default options for `orjson.dumps` encoder which is used in [`DataClassORJSONMixin`](#dataclassorjsonmixin).
+This option changes default options for `orjson.dumps` encoder which is used in [`DataClassORJSONMixin`](#dataclassorjsonmixin).
 For example, you can tell orjson to handle non-`str` `dict` keys as the built-in `json.dumps` encoder does.
 See [orjson documentation](https://github.com/ijl/orjson#option)